See CgW 37-38.

 Manuscript Copies

 Of those manuscript copies of original works by Congreve given CELM entries, the majority — copied chiefly in miscellanies and compilations dating from the eighteenth century — were almost certainly transcribed from printed sources.
 There are a few notable exceptions.
 While no authorial manuscripts are preserved of any of those dramatic works (especially The Way of the World) on which Congreve's reputation rests, a single document among King's Bench records in the National Archives, Kew, allows for a brief glimpse of what was probably the original acting version of his early comedy Love for Love.
-Over a dozen lines spoken by Sir Sampson Legend or his son Ben, in a substantially different version from the published text, are cited in an indictment against stage profanity (see the objectionable expressions were in Congreve's original manuscript
+Over a dozen lines spoken by Sir Sampson Legend or his son Ben, in a substantially different version from the published text, are cited in an indictment against stage profanity (see CgW 62).
+Since the document relates to a performance of the play on 26 December 1700, it is possible that Congreve's original text as used in the first performance in April 1695 had been altered by the actors, but it is at least equally likely — as the discoverers of the document argued in 1975 — that the objectionable expressions were in Congreve's original manuscript

 .
 No further contemporary documentary sources throw light on the text of Congreve's plays other than the various printed editions, which themselves incorporate authorial revisions (for a notable instance, see, for example, David D. Mann, Congreve's Revisions of The Mourning Bride, PBSA, 69 (1975), 526-46).
-The full score of Congreve's opera The Judgment of Paris, possibly in the hand of the composer Daniel Purcell (
+The full score of Congreve's opera The Judgment of Paris, possibly in the hand of the composer Daniel Purcell (CgW 58), is an important witness to one of Congreve's more peripheral dramatic productions; however, an extant manuscript of his opera Semele (CgW 71) belongs to the later production in Handel's adaptation.
+As is common with both plays and operas of the period, certain of the songs in Congreve's dramatic works had some degree of circulation as independent pieces, the texts recorded in CELM probably deriving from musical scores.

 One of the very few poems by Congreve to achieve some degree of manuscript circulation before publication, beyond the confines of his private friends and acquaintances, is his Letter to Viscount Cobham.
 In his octavo edition of 1729, Edmund Curll claimed: The following Epistle…is here printed from a Manuscript of the Author, with which I was obliged by a person of the first Rank; the Public having been notoriously abused, by a very erroneous Copy, surreptitiously obtained by one Lewis in Covent-Garden and vended under the Cover of A. Dodd and E. Nutt

 (Summers, IV, 219).
-Several contemporary copies of this poem (textually closer to Curll's version than to Lewis's) are recorded (told me of Copies that were dispersed of the Pastoral & likely to be printed so we have thought fit to prevent 'em & print it our selves
+Several contemporary copies of this poem (textually closer to Curll's version than to Lewis's) are recorded (CgW 26-29.3), including one from the family papers of Congreve's publisher, Jacob Tonson.
+Another surreptitiously circulated poem was his pastoral elegy on the Marquess of Blandford, The Tears of Amaryllis for Amyntas.
+Writing to Tonson on 1 July 1703, Congreve reported that Tonson's nephew had told me of Copies that were dispersed of the Pastoral & likely to be printed so we have thought fit to prevent 'em & print it our selves

 (Hodges, Letters, No. 69).
 In the published edition (1703), in the prefatory remarks To the Reader